javenrflo/Jsite/content/home/CV.md

 +++

 **Javier E. Flores** is a PhD candidate in the Department of Biostatistics at the University of Iowa.
-His dissertation work involves the development of model selection criteria which provides utility in predictive modeling applications.
+His dissertation work involves the development of discrepancy-based model selection criteria which may be used to identify the best predictive model among a candidate set.
 The developed criteria can accommodate the personalized/precision medicine framework by allowing for observation-specific model selection.

- - Mentor for First and Third Place Submissions to Undergraduate Statistics Class Project Competition (Spring), 2019
  - William R. Clarke Graduate Research Assistant Award, 2019
  - College of Public Health Research Week Poster Award, 2018
  - Leon F. Burmeister Graduate Student Service Award, 2018